Decoupling Data Layouts from Bounding Volume Hierarchies: Overview and Programming Model

 \Cref{figure:overview} illustrates the \sys{} system overview.
 Application developers express tree traversal algorithms against algebraic data type (ADT) specifications that define the logical structure of the tree, while performance engineers separately specify how those ADTs are physically realized using the \emph{layout} language (\Cref{sec:layout-language}) and \emph{build} language (\Cref{sec:build-language}).
 The layout specification enables \emph{destructor\footnote{We use \emph{destructor} in the categorical sense: operations that eliminate ADT values, dual to \emph{constructors} that introduce them.} specialization}: the compiler generates code that extracts an ADT term's logical values from physical storage (\Cref{sec:compilation-destruction}).
 Conversely, the build specification enables \emph{constructor specialization}: the compiler generates layout-specific constructors that populate physical memory in accordance with the layout mapping (\Cref{sec:compilation-construction}).
 Lastly, the compiler performs domain-specific optimizations and emits backend code for CPUs or GPUs (\Cref{sec:compilation-backend}).

 We note that, while automatic layout inversion is appealing, it is impractical for many important optimizations.
 Critical optimizations, e.g., quantization for watertight traversal~\cite{benthin2018compressed, howard2019quantized, huang2025aqb8, meister2021survey}, involve non-injective operations that preclude straightforward synthesis (evident in more complex examples provided in Appendix~\ref{app:layout-implementations}).
-Therefore, the build\footnote{In this work, \emph{build} and \emph{construction} have distinct definitions.
-Build refers to the transformation from \emph{logical} tree to \emph{physical} tree (in scope), and construction refers to the assembly of the logical tree (out of scope).} specification must be explicitly stated.
+Therefore, the build specification must be explicitly stated.

 ~\Cref{figure:closest-hit} illustrates a closest-hit ray tracing query over a standard binary BVH written in \sys{}'s tree traversal language (syntax provided in ~\Cref{figure:tree-traversal-syntax}).
 The \code{BVH} ADT is declared with two variants: \code{Interior} nodes, which contain a bounding box and child references, and \code{Leaf} nodes, which contain a bounding box and triangle primitives.
 For brevity, the syntax on Line~\ref{line:closest-hit-adt} states that \emph{each} variant stores a bounding box (\code{bounds}).
 The traversal algorithm on Lines~\ref{line:closest-hit-traversal-begin}--\ref{line:closest-hit-traversal-end} matches on these variants, and only recurses on \code{Interior} nodes or checks for ray-triangle intersection for \code{Leaf} nodes after verifying the ray intersects the bounding box.
-We acknowledge writing efficient tree traversal algorithms is equally critical to overall performance.
-We leverage \bonsai{}~\cite{root2025compiling} to automatically generate all traversal algorithms presented in this paper.
+We acknowledge that writing efficient tree traversal algorithms is equally critical to overall performance.
+We leverage \bonsai{}~\cite{root2026bonsai} to automatically generate all traversal algorithms presented in this paper.

 Crucially, this algorithm is written with respect to the logical field names, e.g., \code{left}, and makes no assumptions about how these fields are represented in memory.
 This separation realizes a form of \textit{data independence}~\cite{codd1970relational} for performance-critical data structures.
 Logical definitions state \textit{what} the data structure contains and the subsequent operations performed, while separate physical specifications state \textit{how} that data is represented, stored, and accessed.